apache/incubator-datalab/USER_GUIDE.md

 ------------------
 ## Scheduler <a name="scheduler"></a>

 Scheduler component allows to automatically schedule start/stop a Notebook/Computational resource and terminate only Computational resource.
-There are 2 types of schedulers available:
+There are 2 types of scheduler:
-- Scheduler by time
+- Scheduler by time;
-- Scheduler by inactivity
+- Scheduler by inactivity.

 Scheduler by time is for Notebook/Data Engine stopping/starting and for Data Engine/Data Engine Service termination.
 Scheduler by inactivity is for Notebook/Data Engine stopping.